-No matter how good we are at planning things out, for some reason or another we often have to complete work under a tight time limit.
+No matter how good we are at planning things out, for some reason or another, we often have to complete work under a tight time limit.
 It brings stress and uneasiness in most teams and managing such projects can often be a challenge.
 While there are many ways to try and avoid these situations, once you’re in one, they will not help.
-This is why instead I want to discuss what can help you get out of it in one piece.
+I want to discuss what can help you get out of it in one piece with the Agile method.

-Managing your projects in one of the Agile methods is not only great for productivity, but is also very beneficial if you are ever in a situation like this.
-The search for value in Agile creates great pathways for prioritizing and optimizing work which is extremely important under a time constraint.
+Managing your projects in one of the Agile methods is not only great for productivity but is also very beneficial if you are ever in a situation like this.
+The search for value in Agile creates significant pathways for prioritizing and optimizing work which is extremely important under a time constraint.
 Curious for more?
 Here is how Agile can help you.

-One of the most important things under a time limit is knowing what you have to do at any given moment.
-While this is important in any project, when there is no time to waste your team members really have to be in the loop.
-Agile is great at this.
+Most essential things under a time limit are knowing what you have to do at any given moment.
+Agile is excellent at this.

-Depending on the Agile method you choose there will be different ways in how priorities are visualized – it can be priority columns, separate sections on the board or simply numbers to represent their place in line.
+Depending on the Agile method you choose, there will be different ways on visualizing priorities – it can be priority columns, separate sections on the board or only numbers to represent their place in line.
 Either way, your team will always know what comes next and won’t spend time trying to figure out what happens now.
 Thus saving the limited hours you have.

-It is easy to see how much of the work is done simply by looking at your task board and if you ever need additional data it is all in the reports.
-Such information is critical in a situation when there is limited time available as you can make important decisions on what parts of the project will be delivered in time and what will have to wait.
+It is easy to see how much of the work is done simply by looking at your task board, and if you ever need additional data, it is all in the reports.
+Such information is critical in a situation when there is limited time available as you can make important decisions on what parts of the project will on time and what will have to wait.

-Understanding the speed at which your team can deliver work is another great advantage of practicing Agile.
-After a couple of project cycles you will be able to tell what is your team velocity and thus better predict what actually can be completed.
+Understanding the speed at which your team can deliver work is another great advantage of practising Agile.
+After a couple of project cycles, you will be able to tell what is your team velocity and thus better predict what is accomplishable.

-This again brings greater insight into a situation where time is limited.
+Agile again brings more significant insight into a situation where time is limited.
 Allowing the better estimate the outcome and prepare both your team and your clients.
-Team velocity takes the guessing game out of the project managers hands and instead gives real information to rely on.
+Team velocity takes the guessing game out of the project managers hands and instead gives reliable information.

 Shedding Dead Weight

-The last Agile tool to help a project manager better control the project outcome is realizing what work is actually important.
+The ultimate Agile tool to help a project manager better control the project outcome realizes what work is essential.
 All Agile methods ask teams to divide the tasks into musts and nice-to-haves.
-Thus creating a clear core that has to be completed and additional work that can be done if there is time.
+Thus creating a transparent core that has to be completed and additional work that can be done if there is time.

 When you are under time pressure, this is great.
 You and your team already know not only how much you can do, but also what you should do.
-So even if you cannot complete all the work client wants, you can deliver a minimum viable project that will satisfy their core needs.
-Thus shedding the dead weight that only looks nice but serves no core function.
+So even if you cannot complete all the work the client wants, you can deliver a minimum viable project that will satisfy their core needs — thus shedding the dead weight that only looks nice but serves no core function.

 Focused and Involved Team

-Lastly, Agile methods bring one more great thing to the table – focused and involved team.
-Most Agile methods ask for the teams to self manage, meaning the members are more included into the process and feel more responsibility for its outcome.
+Lastly, Agile methods bring one more great thing to the table – focused and involved a team.
+Most Agile methods ask for the teams to self manage, meaning the members are more included in the process and feel more responsibility for its outcome.